Web Update Wizard - FAQ

 How do I make the update process totally invisible to the user - i.e. with no user interface at all?

-What kind of error message would a user see if the firewall prevents the user from using the Web Update Wizard?
+What kind of error message would a user see if the firewall prevents the user from using the Software Update Wizard?

-Do you have any documentation on what the user should do in order to make the Web Update Wizard a permitted application?
+Do you have any documentation on what the user should do in order to make the Software Update Wizard a permitted application?

 After my program updates, does the user's system have to reboot?

-Can I use the Web Update Wizard for more than one program?
+Can I use the Software Update Wizard for more than one program?

 The screen where the update wizard is retrieving the file is not adaptable. is there a way that we can customize that screen?